SheepCreativeSoftware/msfs2020-C208-Improvment-Mod/README.md

 - Works with Stock G1000 and WT G1000 NXi Avionics
 - Added CAS annunciations, Systems Page, improved engine readouts, fuel indication
 - Cruize torque bug does not longer disappear for RPMS slightly above 1900
+- Emergency power lever has been implemented in a simplified way.
+When used it overrides all throttle settings.
+Regular throttle is having no effect until the Emergency power lever is set back to normal position.
 - Reversionary Mode Enabled
 - Additional Voice Alerts
 - Autopilot and instrument fixes